Halibut vs Flounder – What’s the Difference? Let’s Compare

-Also known as B9, halibut provides 13.6 mcg per four ounces.
-A deficiency in folate has been linked to depression in people with epilepsy.
+Also known as B9, a deficiency in folate has been linked to depression in people with epilepsy.
 Low folate has been associated with an increased risk of depression 10.

 Folic acid (B9) can improve blood flow and help blood vessels to relax.
 In a study of over 3,000 women, the findings suggest that using folic acid containing supplements may lower the risk for high blood pressure during pregnancy and preeclampsia 11.